Welcome to the World of Horseracing

-Not a bad day for the blog yesterday.
+FRENCH OPERA caps a good day for the blog

 FRENCH OPERA won like the ‘good thing’ I thought he was, and my only regret was not having more on him.
 I’ve supported him in 4 of his 5 runs this season and he’s won for me twice, collecting 5.67pts profit along the way.
 A genuine horse that always gives his best; I’d like to find a few more like him.
 The downside is that he’ll pay for his consistency with a ratings hike and, in my opinion, he isn’t OR162 (I rate him 160 at best, and this was about 157) so any hike up from OR162 will make handicaps a thing of the past.